sthiede/Comparative_Genomics/day1_afternoon/README.md

 cp -r /scratch/micro612w17_fluxod/shared/data/day1_after ./
 ```

-We will be using the trimmed clean reads that were obtained after running Trimmomatic on raw reads.
+We will be using trimmed clean reads that were obtained after running Trimmomatic on raw reads.

 **2. Map your reads against a finished reference genome using [BWA](http://bio-bwa.sourceforge.net/bwa.shtml "BWA manual")**

+Choosing the right read mapper is crucial and should be based on the type of analysis and data you are working with.
+Each aligners are meant to be better used with specific types of data, for example:

+For whole genome or whole exome sequencing data: Use BWA for long reads (> 50/100 bp), use Bowtie2 for short reads (< 50/100bp)
+For transcriptomic data (RNA-Seq): use Splice-aware Mapper such as Tophat.
+(Not applicable for microbial data)

+Here, we will be using BWA aligner to map the reads against a reference genome, KPNIH1.

 BWA is one of the several read mappers that are based on Burrows-Wheeler transform algorithm.
 If you feel like challenging yourselves, you can read BWA paper [here](http://bioinformatics.oxfordjournals.org/content/25/14/1754.short)

-Read Mapping is a time-consuming step that involves searching the reference and finding the optimal location for the aligninent for millions of reads.
-Creating an index file of reference sequence for quick lookup/search operations significantly decreases the time required for read alignment.
+Read Mapping is a time-consuming step that involves searching the reference and finding the optimal location for the alignment for millions of reads.
+Creating an index file of a reference sequence for quick lookup/search operations significantly decreases the time required for read alignment.
+Imagine indexing a genome sequence like the index at the end of a book.
+If you want to know on which page a word appears or a chapter begins, it is much more efficient to look it up in a pre-built index than going through every page of the book.
+Similarly, an index of a large DNA sequence allows aligners to rapidly find shorter sequences embedded within it.

+Note: each read mapper has its own unique way of indexing a reference genome and therefore the reference index created by BWA cannot be used for Bowtie.
+(Most Bioinformatics tools nowadays require some kind of indexing or reference database creation)

 >i.
 To create BWA index of Reference, you need to run following command.